 Harding Township School is dedicated to providing educational programs that foster lifelong learning and meet the diverse needs of our students.
-The district’s Student Services Department includes both general education and special education teachers, related services providers in speech-language, occupational therapy, physical therapy and behavior management and the Child Study Team.
+The district’s Student Services Department includes both general education and special education teachers, teacher assistants, related services providers in speech-language, occupational therapy, physical therapy and a board certified behavior analysis and the Child Study Team.

 The Child Study Team members comprise a Learning Disability Teacher-Consultant (LDTC), School Psychologist, and School Social Worker.